ljoakim/HCLIM2CMOR/README.rst

 -  NetCDF compression can be switched on or off in the entry *nc_compress*.

--  If your wind speed variables are already derotated use the command line option ``--no_derotate`` to skip the derotation
+-  The option --no_derotate forces no derotation for all variables.
+For single variables, the derotation can be set in the variable table.

 -  By default the input path *DirIn* is extended by the chosen GCM and experiment.
    If you do not want this to happen.
 Change the entry *extend_DirIn* to